 After Memphis let’s move to Saqqara complex and explore the area which includes beside the Step Pyramid of King Djoser some less known pyramids like pyramid of Unas or Userkaf, as well as pyramid of Teti and his tomb.
 Many tombs of Nobels have been discovered in the area and now open to public, as well as the Serapeum – the tomb of the sacred Apis bull is back on the touristic trap.
 But let’s start our exploration with a visit to a small, but really informative Imhotep museum which was inaugurated in 2006 and is totally dedicated to the many discoveries from Saqqara area.

 Dashur archeological site

-When we finish exploring Saqqara we can move further south to explore Dashur, the southernmost section of the Memphis necropolis.
+Now time to move further south and explore Dashur, the southernmost section of the Memphis necropolis.
 It is situated around 10 km south of Saqqara and was the place, chosen by the king Sneferu (father of Cheops), founder of the 4th Dynasty for the construction of the 1st true pyramid in the history.
 Dashur contains 3 mud brick pyramids from the Middle Kingdom (12 Dynasty), built by Amenemhat II, Senusert III and Amenemhat III.
-But the main attractions of the site are the 2 pyramids built by Sneferu – The Red Pyramid and the Bent Pyramid, the 1st true pyramid built in Egypt.
+But the main attractions of the site are the 2 pyramids built by Sneferu – The Red Pyramid and the Bent Pyramid , the 1st true pyramid built in Egypt.
 The site of Dashur was open to public only in 1996 and now only 2 pyramids can be visited The Red Pyramid and the Bent Pyramid.
 As for the Red Pyramid, it is fully accessed so we will use the chance to enter it and see the burial chamber.

 Pyramid of Meidum